 Under the Axial Agreement, the Company pays Axial a fee of £4,166 per month, or such other monthly fee as may from time to time be agreed between the Company and Axial.
 The fees due to Axial were increased to £5,500, with effect from 1 September 2017 by agreement of the Remuneration Committee.
+From August 2020 no further fees were paid to Axial and all fees formerly due to Axial have been paid directly to Mr Child.
 The Axial Agreement is terminable by either party on six months' written notice or the termination of the contract of employment with Mr. Child, whichever occurs first.
 In addition, the Axial Agreement is terminable by any party upon written notice to the other parties if: